 You can choose from a 1.6-litre four-cylinder in the Super Seven 1600, 270 and 310 models or a pair of naturally aspirated 2.0-litre four pots with differing power outputs in the 360 and 420 cars.
 At the top of the tree sits Caterham’s mad Seven 620 – using a supercharged 2.0-litre Ford engine, this is the fastest Seven ever.

 Car group tests

-After a range revamp in 2015, along with these different engine options buyers can also opt for either an S or R pack.
-The S pack adds extra equipment to make the Seven more hospitable for road use, while the R pack brings with it options that enhance the Caterham’s hardcore focus.
+Along with these different engine options buyers can also opt for either an S or R pack.
+The standard S pack adds extra equipment to make the Seven more hospitable for road use, while the R pack costs a further £1,000 and brings with it options that enhance the Caterham’s hardcore focus.
 However, R models are still great to drive on the road.

 All Sevens are open-top two seaters, although you can spec the car in either narrow or SV wide-body form if you want a little more practicality.

 As newer, more modern lightweight sports cars and track day specials have hit the market, Caterham’s classic Seven continues to offer something unique – the individual design, connected driving experience and, depending on the version, stunning performance are totally addictive and will leave you wanting more.

 The Seven feels quite unlike anything on sale today to drive, for good and bad reasons.
 The feel and feedback hardwires you into the car, but there’s no getting away from the fact that at times you can also feel a little vulnerable.
 But when you get it on the right road the Seven makes complete sense.

 Engines, performance and drive